zackbatist/open-archaeo/README.md

 - L-P Archaeology / ArkSpatial / [GitHub](https://github.com/lparchaeology/ArkSpatial) - A QGIS plugin to simplfy digitization of archaeological plans drawn using the Museum of London Single Context Recording methodology
 - SCSchmidt / sitedefinition / [GitHub](https://github.com/SCSchmidt/sitedefinition) - The goal of sitedefinition is to see how feature densities might be used for site definition
+- adammertel / simple-browser-gis-collector / [GitHub](https://github.com/adammertel/simple-browser-gis-collector) - Mobile-oriented browser based application that could be used for data collection

 ## Harris Matrices